tc39/notes/meetings/2017-07/jul-26.md

 YK: There may be benefits to thinking about the source map format at the same time as the AST format.
 Traditional source maps are text-to-text mappings (and the binary AST isn't text with lines and columns).

-MS: Concerned about effort to validate the AST, to protect the engine against malformed AST data.
+MLS: Concerned about effort to validate the AST, to protect the engine against malformed AST data.
 How much work is needed to validate the AST?

 SYG: I'm going to work with all the engines to design the binary AST format.
 Details have not been designed yet.